-6.5 Grendel vs. 300 Blackout: Which Semi-Auto Rifle Cartridge Is Better?
+6.5 Grendel vs. 300 Blackout: Which One Is Better?

 The 6.5 Grendel and 300 Blackout were designed to outperform the 5.56 NATO in the AR-15 platform.
-One uses a 6.5mm (.264 caliber) projectile; the other, a .30 caliber bullet.

-As you continue reading, you’ll discover how the differences in cartridge size and projectile choice affect the performance of each round in the real world.
+As you continue reading, you’ll discover how the differences in these cartridges’ dimensions and projectiles affect their performance in the real world.
+We’ll judge each cartridge based on recoil, trajectory, accuracy, cost, and a few other crucial performance factors.

 Cartridge Specs

-The 300 Blackout wins this first section – but can it hold on to its lead?
+The 300 Blackout wins this first section.
+But can it hold on to its lead?

 Trajectory